codeskyblue/gohttpserver/README.md

 ```

 ## Usage
-Listen port 8000 on all interface, and enable upload
+Listen on port 8000 of all interfaces, and enable file uploading.

 ```
 ./gohttpserver -r ./ --addr :8000 --upload
 ```

-## Authentication
+## Authentication options
-- basic http auth
+- Enable basic http authentication

   ```sh
   $ gohttpserver --auth-type http --auth-http username:password
   ```

-- openid auth
+- Use openid auth

   ```sh
   $ gohttpserver --auth-type openid --auth-openid https://login.example-hostname.com/openid/
   ```

-  The openid return url use "http" not "https", But I'm not going to fix it.
+  The openid returns url using "http" instead of "https", but I am not planing to fix this currently.

 ## Advanced usage
-Support update access rule if there is a file named `.ghs.yml` under directory. `.ghs.yml` example
+Add access rule by creating a `.ghs.yml` file under a sub-directory.
+An example:

 ```yaml
 ---